ArifulH8/COM1001---Semester-2-Project/README.md

+# About this project

+This is was created for our COM1001 Semester 2 Project.
+In this project we had to create an E-mentoring website using the Sinatra Ruby Web Framework.

 # E-mentor scheme web application

 A web application written in Ruby which allows mentors and mentees to contact each other and exchange information.